guigolab/grape-nf/readme.rst

                 sampleA_gene_with_rpkm.gff.md5
                 sampleA.gtf
                 sampleA.gtf.md5
-                sampleA_intron.gtf
+                [sampleA_intron.gtf]
-                sampleA_intron.gtf.md5
+                [sampleA_intron.gtf.md5]
-                sampleA_junction.gtf
+                [sampleA_junction.gtf]
-                sampleA_junction.gtf.md5
+                [sampleA_junction.gtf.md5]
                 sampleA.par
                 sampleA.profile
                 sampleA_sort_annotation.log
                 sampleA_transcript.gtf
                 sampleA_transcript.gtf.md5

 The files in brackets could be absent in case you run the pipeline specifying a temporary folder.
+The ``junction`` and ``intron`` files are created only if the --count-elements parameter contains them.
+Please refer to the command help for further details.

 If the input data is stranded two bigwig files will be present and will look like::